There is no residency requirement. Students in the DC Spring Break Seminars may live wherever they want.

 For questions related to housing, please email Erin Battle.

-All residents of Washington Center sponsored housing are required to sign a housing agreement acknowledging the rules and regulations of both 450K and Turnkey Housing.
+All residents of Washington Center sponsored housing are required to sign a housing agreement acknowledging the rules and regulations of both the Washington Center and Turnkey Housing.

 Finding Alternative Housing